blockades/mmt-metadata/readme.md

 }
 ```

-#### `unsignedMmtPaymentTest`
+#### `initiateMmtPaymentTest`

-This will be published each time an outgoing payment needs to be signed.
-In the case of only two signatures being required it will be published once per outgoing payment.
-It will contain a bitcoin transaction id, the raw unsigned transaction in hex, optionally the rate in another currency at the time of initiating, and optionally a description.
+This will be published once each time an outgoing payment is initiated.
+It will contain a bitcoin transaction id, the raw transaction in hex, optionally the rate in another currency at the time of initiating, and a description of the payment.

-Potentially an alias or unique indentifier could be associated with each receive address, but im not sure how to do this in a reliable way.

-It could possibly also contain an identifier of the wallet, but it should be possible to derive this from the transaction data.

 ```
 content: {